 The first is that kastmasters are quite a silent lure, they do not give of fish attracting vibrations like inline spinners, and they lack the internal rattles of some jerkbaits.

 Although, I will add here.
 That ACME recently started to make a kastmaster with an integrated rattle.
-They are the called the Kastmater Rattle Master.
+They are called the Kastmater Rattle Master.
 Certainly worth a try when fishing kastmaseters in cloudy water.

 Secondarily, I do not consider their action to be that lifelike.
 Jerkbaits do a much better job at intimidating fleaing baitfish.
 Even spoons, typically flatter and dance through the water in a much more enticing way.